Two-dimensional structures in the quintic Ginzburg-Landau equation: Abstract

 \section{Abstract}

-By using spectral methods, we present seven classes of stable and unstable structures that occur in a dissipative media.
-For different parameters of the equation, we find ranges of existence of stable structures (spinning elliptic, pulsating, stationary, organized exploding), and unstable structures (filament, disorganized exploding, creeping).
-By varying initial conditions, and vorticity, we find a reacher behavior of solutions in the form of creeping-vortex (propellers), spinning rings and spinning ``bean-shape'' solitons.
-Each class differentiates from the other by distinctive features of their shape and energy evolution, as well as domain of existence.
+By using ZEUS cluster at Embry-Riddle Aeronautical University we perform extensive numerical simulations based on a two-dimensional Fourier spectral method Fourier spatial discretization and an explicit scheme for time differencing) to find the range of existence of the spatiotemporal solitons of the two-dimensional complex Ginzburg-Landau equation with cubic and quintic nonlinearities.
+We start from the parameters used by Akhmediev {\it et. al.} and slowly vary them one by one to determine the regimes where solitons exist as stable/unstable structures.
+We present eight classes of dissipative solitons from which six are known (stationary, pulsating, vortex spinning, filament, exploding, creeping) and two are novel (creeping-vortex propellers and spinning ``bean-shaped'' solitons).
+By running lengthy simulations for the different parameters of the equation, we find ranges of existence of stable structures (stationary, pulsating, circular vortex spinning, organized exploding), and unstable structures (elliptic vortex spinning that leads to filament, disorganized exploding, creeping).
+Moreover, by varying even the two initial conditions together with vorticity, we find a richer behavior in the form of creeping-vortex propellers, and spinning ``bean-shaped'' solitons.
+Each class differentiates from the other by distinctive features of their energy evolution, shape of initial conditions, as well as domain of existence of parameters.